 ICCID and SIM:

-It is possible for a sim to have multiple IMISs.
+A sim can have multiple IMISs.
 A roaming sim card is an example of multiple identities.
-When mobile phone switches, a more suitable IMSI becomes active based on the roaming location of the user.
+When the mobile phone switches on, a more suitable IMSI becomes active based on the roaming location of the user.
 It reduces the roaming charges.

-The ICCID is a unique identifier for the module that works in conjunction with the IMSI.
-The ICCID number is assigned by a standardization organization.
-In contrast to the former, the latter is printed directly on the chip.
+The ICCID is a unique identifier for the module that works with the IMSI.
+A standardization organization assigns the ICCID number.
+In contrast, the latter is printed directly on the chip.

 What is eSIM or embedded sim?

 In terms of functionality, an eSIM is similar to a regular SIM, except that it is built into the phone’s physical hardware.
 IMSIs are the unique identifiers for a sim.
-All devices should be set up with multiple identifiers to take the advantage of low-cost roaming services.
-As a result, a large number of IMSIs must be loaded into the chip during manufacturing in order to cover all possible roaming locations, which is nearly impossible due to the chip’s limited memory.
+All devices should have multiple identifiers to take advantage of low-cost roaming services.
+As a result, many IMSIs must be loaded into the chip during manufacturing to cover all possible roaming locations, which is nearly impossible due to the chip’s limited memory.

 Because of this, the roaming sim card providers’ low-cost roaming options are severely limited.
 Fortunately, there is a way around this problem.
-With eSIM, you can load IMSIs onto a sim card without having to physically insert it.
+With eSIM, you can load IMSIs onto a sim card without physically inserting it.

-Apple company is one of the device manufacturers that has introduced the iPhone with eSIM technology.
-While roaming, a new IMSI can be provisioned by the mobile operator using the network.
-This enables the support of a very large number of identities while also preventing the chip from changing when switching mobile operators.
+Apple is one of the device manufacturers that introduced the iPhone with eSIM technology.
+While roaming, the mobile operator can provision a new IMSI using the network.
+This enables the support of many identities while preventing the chip from changing when switching mobile operators.